EditB/100-days-of-code/r1-log.md

 ## R1D73 - 13/3/18
 - Elastisearch training.
 Setting up Elastisearch on my computer and also did a course at REA on Elastisearch, with lots of hands on experiments.

+## R1D74 - 14/3/18
+- Set up Docker and reading through a tutorial and trying out things on its command line